As part of Multiple Sclerosis NZ’s 50th Anniversary, in October we held a lecture evening on the future of MS treatments.

 To watch lectures from two prominent speakers in their field, click on the lecture titles below:

-Stem Cell Transplantation for MS – Dr Richard Saccardi
+Stem Cell Transplantation for MS – Dr Riccardo Saccardi

 With growing evidence to support the role that Haematopoietic Stem Cell Transplant (HSCT) can play in treating MS and increasing numbers of New Zealanders going abroad for treatment, Dr Riccardo Saccardi discusses how this treatment benefits people with MS and who research shows would respond well.